 Don’t worry, the kids won’t feel the full fury of Paul Hollywood’s icy-cold stare, with the veteran Bake Off judge bowing out the show for its junior edition.

-“From competing to hosting and now judging, it’s insane,” Liam said.
-“It’s going to be great to see what the junior bakers come up with because this is around the age I started.
-I’m well chuffed to be sharing the experience with Prue and Harry, it’s going to be wicked.”
+“From competing to hosting and now judging, it’s insane,” Charles said.
+“It’s going to be great to see what the junior bakers come up with because this is around the age I started.”

 Who is hosting Junior Bake Off?

-Sandi Toksvig and Noel Fielding will be handing over to former Celebrity Bake Off star and comedian Harry Hill – who previously rocked the tent with his 3D Biscuit Scene with Camilla Parker Bowles.
+Noel Fielding and Matt Lucas will be handing over presenting duties to former Celebrity Bake Off star and comedian Harry Hill – who previously rocked the tent with his 3D Biscuit Scene with Camilla Parker Bowles.

 “I’m very excited to be going back in the tent and breathing the cake fumes,” he said.
 “I know a certain Duchess will be looking on, brimming with pride!”